 How to Calculate using Calculator

-Future value interest factor (FVIF) calculator quickly provides the outcome of problem on inserting following details into it:
+The future value interest factor (FVIF) calculator quickly provides the outcome of the problem by inserting the following details into it:

-It is the rate of interest user expects to earn on the investment.
+It is the rate of interest the user expects to earn on the investment.

 Number of Compounding Periods